- January 12, 2023

 "Chasing Static" is a narrative adventure game inspired by 80s Sci-Fi horror and contemporary surrealist cinema.
 After a harrowing experience in a roadside café, you explore the wilds of rural Wales, uncovering a mysterious facility and searching for missing villagers.
 Utilize a sonic exploration mechanic with an experimental device to hunt anomalies through lo-fi, PS1-style visuals and full voice acting.

-- The game offers a compelling narrative that unfolds through environmental storytelling and engaging voice acting.
+- The game offers an intriguing narrative that unfolds through environmental storytelling and flashbacks, keeping players engaged throughout.

-- The gameplay can feel repetitive and lacks depth, with some players finding the walking simulation elements tedious.
+- The gameplay can feel repetitive, with some players finding the backtracking tedious and the puzzles too simplistic.

 “The plot unfolds through clever environmental storytelling and voice recordings, ensuring you're always on edge, eager to uncover the next piece of the puzzle.”